JCDetwiler/batch-size-mnist/README.md

 ![sgd with momentum results](/Plots/sgd_with_momentum.png)

-Increasing the batch size instead of decaying the learning rate indeed have similar validation accuracy as was reported in the paper, with within 1% difference for all setups.
+Increasing the batch size instead of decaying the learning rate indeed have similar validation accuracy as was reported in the paper, within 1% difference for all setups.

-Next, these is our results for measuring the training time.
+Next, these are our results for measuring the training time.

 <IMGS HERE>

-We found all three set-ups, Vanilla SGD, Adam, and SGD with momentum, follow the same pattern.
+We found all three setups, Vanilla SGD, Adam, and SGD with momentum, follow the same pattern.
 Decaying the learning rate had the longest training time, followed by the hybrid schedule, and lastly increasing the batch size.
 The difference between the longest and the shortest training time was about 2-3 seconds.